skylight-hq/skylight.digital/pages/brand/identity/logos.md

 The halo in its raised position after the logotype conveys enlightenment (facilitating a deeper understanding) and hopefulness (something good is going to happen).

 The circular form symbolizes cycle (a feedback loop), inclusion (designing for everyone), and wholeness (such as addressing the whole user experience).

+Each of the four colors in our logo — blue, green, ochre, and red — has its own specific connotations that help evoke certain emotions in our audience.
+See the [colors page](/brand/identity/colors/) for more context around what each color means.
 {: .mb-0 }
 </div>
 </div>